akshayGudhate/simple-hotel-management/README.md

 | `percentage` | Discount in percentage   | Any value greater than 0 & less than 100 |

-Example of output - update successful
+Example of output - update successfully

 `HTTP Status Code: 200`